 Therefore, it is recommended that you start now to transition all publishing workflows to ArcGIS Pro for new services and consider migrating all existing services to the ArcGIS Pro service runtime.

 ArcGIS Enterprise portal

 Many new features and enhancements are available for mapping, analytics, and sharing workflows.
-There are also enhancements in the portal user experience, and the portal is now more responsive when you access it on smaller screens.
-For a detailed list of features and enhancements, see What's new in the ArcGIS Enterprise portal.
+For a detailed list of new and updated apps, as well as features and enhancements, see What's new in the ArcGIS Enterprise portal.

 ArcGIS Data Store

 ArcGIS GeoAnalytics Server

 ArcGIS Notebook Server